darkn3rd/blog_tutorials/kubernetes/aks/series_0_provisioning/azure_cli/1_dns/README.md

 ## **SECURITY WARNING**

-This procedure will attach a role to the managed identity called *kubelet identity*, which is essentially the service principal created for a node pool.
-This allow **ALL** pods running on the cluster to have priviledges to the resource.
+This procedure will attach a role to the managed identity called *kubelet identity*, which is essentially the service principal created for the Kubernetes node pool.
+This allows **ALL** pods running on the cluster to have priviledges to the resource.

-Depending on the service, this can be dangerous and inappropriate as it violates the principal of least priviledge.
-For exapmle, for ACR (Azure Container Registry) where **ALL** pods **NEED** to pull images from the service, this would be an appropriate configuration.
+Depending on the service, this can be dangerous and inappropriate as it violates the *principal of least priviledge*.
+For exapmle, for ACR (Azure Container Registry) where **ALL** pods **NEED** to pull images from the service (*read only* access), this would be an appropriate configuration.

-For a CI/CD solution that would push images to the ACR service, this would NOT appropriate, and should be restricted at the pod level using pod identity.
-Modifying DNS records, such as services running on `external-dns` and `cert-manager` pods, also falls into this category, and this method is not appropriate.
+For a CI/CD solution that would push images to the ACR service (*write* access), this would **NOT** be appropriate, and should be restricted at the pod level using *aad pod identity* method.
+Modifying DNS records, such as services using the `external-dns` and `cert-manager` addons, also falls into this category, and therefore this method is **NOT** appropriate.

-For demonstration purposes ONLY, this guide shows how to use *kubelet identity* with Azure DNS service.
-This is used as a learning exercise to learn how:
+For ***demonstration purposes ONLY*** and in violation of *least priviledge*, this guide shows how to use *kubelet identity* with Azure DNS service.
+This is used as a *learning exercise* to learn how do the following:

-* use the External DNS service on AKD with Azure DNS
+* use the External DNS service on Azure Kubernetes Service with Azure DNS
-* configure security privileges on a managed identity for the whole cluster (kubelet identity)
+* configure security privileges on a managed identity for the whole cluster (*kubelet identity*)

 ## Overview